tomnz/pilight/README.md

     # Crucial tabs:
     chdir $HOME/pilight/pilight
-    screen -t pl 2 sh -c 'python manage.py runserver --noreload 0.0.0.0:8000; exec bash' screen -t pl-driver 3 sh -c 'python manage.py lightdriver; exec bash'
+    screen -t pl 2 sh -c 'python manage.py runserver --noreload 0.0.0.0:8000; exec bash' screen -t pl-driver 3 sh -c 'sudo python manage.py lightdriver; exec bash'

     chdir $HOME
     select 0

 This will open two extra tabs (2+3) for PiLight on startup - one for the web interface, and one for the light driver.
 The final step is to have screen run at startup.
 There are a few ways to do this, but crontab is likely the simplest.
 Run `crontab -e`, then enter a line like the following:

-    @reboot sleep 30 && screen -d -m -A
+    @reboot sleep 5 && screen -d -m -A

-This will wait a minute (you can try lowering this timeout) after system reboot, then open screen in a detached mode.
-The delay is necessary due to other services starting up.
+This will open screen in a detached mode on startup.
+The delay is necessary due to other services starting up (you may need to increase it).
 If you SSH into the Pi later, you can view the opened processes by running `screen -R`.
 Navigate screens by Ctrl+A then the screen id (0 through 3 in the above example).

 Guide
 -----